ileefmans/SCINet/README.md

 *SCINet2.0* is a custom deep learning articheture built from scratch using ```pytorch```.
 The model maps the facial images to a higher dimensional latent space using convolutional layers along with a [Spatial Transformer Network (STN)](https://arxiv.org/abs/1506.02025).
 The model then flattens this latent representation back down to a two dimensional image where the transformed bounding boxes from each image can be compared and matched.
 It should be noted that *SCINet2.0* is not production ready as there are a few kinks that need to be worked out so that the model trains more effectively.

   **Structure:**
   *SCINet2.0* is a bi-autoencoder where the two patient images are fed into each branch.
-The encoder of each branch projects the corresponding image into a higher dimensional space where we obtain a latent representation of each image ($$z$$).
+The encoder of each branch projects the corresponding image into a higher dimensional space where we obtain a latent representation of each image (z).
+These latent representations are then flattened down to 2-dimensional images by the decoder of each branch.
+The architecture of this model can be seen below:

   ## Usage